-Snehal and Bhadri, leaders of the design firm “tHE gRID Architects”, embark to build dynamic and compelling spaces.
+The Grid Architects are firm proponents of environment conscious design with purposeful simplicity.
+Snehal and Bhadri, leaders of the design firm “The Grid Architects”, embark to build dynamic and compelling spaces.
 Balancing order and invention, their practice is a conscious effort to bar anything cosmetic and embrace functionality.
-With clarity and simplicity, their designs are closely connected to the earth.
+Subsequently, with clarity and simplicity, their designs are closely connected to the earth.
 Green building rating systems form foundational concepts and act as agents of change in their projects.
 Their team ideates designs that satisfy an urban lifestyle whilst regarding nature as an inextricable part of living.

 Snehal has a Masters in Sustainability and Bhadri is an Interior Designer from APIED Gujarat India.
 Born in a carpenter’s family, Snehal always sees small ideas developing into enormous results, whereas Bhadri was always inclined towards art and craft.
 Both are downright believers of the enduring power of mother earth and have a comprehensive approach towards green and architecture altogether.
 The couple mentions, “The use of green ensemble is a way of inspiring our fellow designers and telling them that our passion and creativity can make an ordinary material transform a space.”

 The concept of design being universal also sees Snehal and Bhadri being involved in allied creative pursuits such as furniture design and graphic design.
 Bhadri is also part of an access group which undertakes the design of Barrier Free interiors and buildings according to international standards.
 She is an active member of fraternity bodies such as IIID and has helmed IIID’s SPARC magazine for the Ahmedabad Chapter.
 Their engagement with academia takes them to reputed institutes such as NID, NIFT and other architecture institutes.

 The need of the hour is to bridge the gap between college education and practice.